vs-uulm/ztsfc_http_pep/README.md

 ## Logging mode
-The PEP logwriter supports two main logging modes: text and JSON.
+The PEP logger supports two main logging modes: text and JSON.

 JSON mode is turned on by default.